Unidata/cloudcontrol/docker/README.md

-# Docker Utility Directory
+# Run Cloud Control in Docker

-This directory contains the necessary files to build and run a docker-based tomcat instance.
+This directory contains the necessary files to build and run Cloud Control in  a docker-based tomcat instance.
 This is a utility for ease-of-use and may eventually be removed.

-# Usage

 The following steps are used to build cloudcontrol, build the docker container, then run the docker container.

-> Run all commands from the root cloudcontrol/ directory.
+**Note**: Run all commands from the root cloudcontrol/ directory.

-## Build CC
+#### Build CC

     $ ./gradlew war

-## Build Docker Container
+#### Build Docker Container

     $ docker build -t unidata/cloudcontrol -f docker/Dockerfile.cloudcontrol .

-## Run Docker Container
+#### Run Docker Container

     $ docker run --rm -it -P unidata/cloudcontrol